ubjson/universal-binary-json/spec8/index.rst

 efficiency.

-The existing binary JSON specifications all define incompatibilities or complexities that undo the singular tenant that made JSON so successful:
+The existing binary JSON specifications all define incompatibilities or complexities that undo the singular tenet that made JSON so successful:
 **simplicity**.

 JSON’s simplicity made it accessible to anyone, made implementations in every